Joseph A. O'Hare: Early life

 O'Hare was born in the Bronx, New York City, on February 12, 1931, one of three children born to Joseph O'Hare, a member of the New York City Police Department's Mounted Division, and Marie Enright O'Hare, a New York City schoolteacher and guidance counselor.

 He graduated from Regis High School in 1948.
-He entered the Jesuits on July 30 of that year.
+He entered the Jesuit order on July 30 of that year.
 He later said his inspiration for becoming a Jesuit was Rev. John Corridan (1911–1984), whose populist activism later provided the inspiration for the film On the Waterfront (1954).
 He trained for the priesthood in the Philippines, earning a bachelor's degree in 1954 and a master's degree in 1955 from Berchmans College in Cebu City.
 He was ordained a priest on June 17, 1961, at Fordham University and took his final vows as a Jesuit there on August 15, 1965.
 He taught at Ateneo de Manila University from 1955 to 1958 and again from 1967 to 1972.
 He received licentiate degrees in philosophy and theology from the Jesuits' Woodstock College in Maryland and earned a doctorate in philosophy from Fordham in 1968.